Why diets don’t work: And what actually does for sustainable weight loss

 Why don't diets work?

-Another study conducted over a five-year period showed dieting may actually lead to obesity and the development of eating disorders [12].
+Another study conducted over a five-year period showed that dieting may lead to obesity and the development of eating disorders [12].

 Why is dieting not good for weight loss?